Toward Efficient and Robust Behavior Models for Multi-Agent Driving Simulation

 \subsection{Adversarial Inverse Reinforcement Learning}

 \gls{rl} requires defining a reward function that accurately captures the incentive structure of real-world driving.
 Instead of manually defining such a reward function, we use \gls{airl} \cite{fu2018airl} to reconstruct a surrogate reward signal from real data, given as $\mathcal{D}=\{ (o_1, a_1), (o_2, a_2), \dots \}$.
-In \gls{airl}, an additional discriminator model $D_\phi$ is trained to distinguish generated from real samples, outputting the probability $D_\phi(o, a) \in \left[0, 1 \right]$ for the observation-action pair being real, \ie stemming from $\mathcal{D}$.
+In \gls{airl}, an additional discriminator model $D_\phi$ is trained to distinguish generated from real samples, producing the probability $D_\phi(o, a) \in \left[0, 1 \right]$ for the observation-action pair being real, \ie stemming from $\mathcal{D}$.
 The policy is trained via \gls{rl} using the surrogate reward

-which guides the policy to taking realistic actions.
+which guides the policy toward taking realistic actions.
 Following \cite{Konstantinidis2024IV}, to smooth the decision boundary during discriminator training, we add random noise to the actions in $\mathcal{D}$, matching the standard deviation of the policy.